-This Management's Discussion and Analysis ("MD&A") of Forsys Metals Corp. and its subsidiary companies (collectively, the "Company") for the year ended December 31, 2022 has been prepared as of March 31, 2023 and should be read in conjunction with the audited consolidated financial statements including the notes which have been prepared in accordance with International Financial Reporting Standards.
+This Management's Discussion and Analysis ("MD&A") of Forsys Metals Corp. and its subsidiary companies (collectively, the "Company") for the 3 months ended March 31, 2023 has been prepared as of May 11, 2023 and should be read in conjunction with the condensed interim consolidated financial statements including the notes which have been prepared in accordance with International Financial Reporting Standards.